Insights from Omar Aguilar

 Access resources developed for institutional use only—and subscribe to receive our latest news and insights.Register

-Omar Aguilar is Chief Investment Officer (Equities) of Charles Schwab Investment Management Inc. (CSIM), subsidiary of The Charles Schwab Corporation.
-With more than $265 billion under management, CSIM is one of the nation’s largest asset management companies, the third-largest provider of retail index funds, and a top 10 provider of exchange-traded funds (ETFs) and money market funds.5 Aguilar joined CSIM in 2011 and is responsible for equity and asset allocation mutual funds, ETFs, and separately managed accounts.
+Omar Aguilar is Chief Investment Officer (Equities and Multi-Asset Strategies) of Charles Schwab Investment Management Inc. (CSIM), subsidiary of The Charles Schwab Corporation.
+Aguilar joined CSIM in 2011 and is responsible for equity and asset allocation mutual funds, ETFs, and separately managed accounts.
 Aguilar has more than 20 years of broad investment management experience in the equity markets, including managing index, quantitative equity, asset allocation, and multi-manager strategies.
 Aguilar received a BS in actuarial sciences and a graduate degree in applied statistics from the Mexico Autonomous Institute of Technology (ITAM).
 He was a Fulbright scholar at Duke University’s Institute of Statistics and Decisions Sciences, where he earned his MS and PhD.

 Past performance is no guarantee of future results.

 The opinions expressed are not intended to serve as investment advice, a recommendation, offer, or solicitation to buy or sell any securities, or recommendation regarding specific investment strategies.
 Information and data provided have been obtained from sources deemed reliable, but are not guaranteed.
 Charles Schwab Investment Management makes no representation about the accuracy of the information contained herein, or its appropriateness for any given situation.